 G, SS, and SW control output drive.
-Chip deselect via a high on SS at the rising edge of the CK clock has its effect on the output drivers immediately.
+Chip deselect via a high on SS at the rising edge of the CK clock has its effect on the output drivers after the next rising edge of the CK clock.
 SW low deselects the output drivers immediately (on the same cycle).
-Output selecting via a low on SS and high on SW at a rising CK clock has its effect on the output drivers at $t{KLQX}$ .
+Output selecting via a low on SS and high on SW at a rising CK clock has its effect on the output drivers after the next rising edge of the CK clock.
 Output drive is also controlled directly by output enable, G. G is an asynchronous input.
-No clock edges are required to enable or disable the output with G.
+No clock edges are required to enable/disable the output using G.

-Output data will be valid the latter of $t{GLQV}$ , $t{KHQV}$ , or $t{KLQV}$ .
-Outputs will begin driving at $t{KLQX1}$ .
-Outputs will hold previous data until $t{KLQX}$ , $t{GHQX}$ or $t{KHQZ}$ in the case of a write following a read.
+Output data will be valid the latter of t{GLQV} and t{KHQV} .
+Outputs will begin driving at t{KHQX1} .
+Outputs will hold previous data until t{KHQX} or t{GHQX} .